 After a couple of overtemperature events on my iPad while flying, I decided it could use a little cooling off.
 I chose these objectives for the design:

 A simple mount was created in SketchUp that slips over the locking tab on the side of my iPad case.
+Yes, a case does trap heat put I also needed a way to protect and handle the iPad.
 The fan mount was printed with ABS since PLA would easily deform if exposed to too much heat or sunlight.
 I later added small standoffs to raise the iPad viewing angle and give better inlet flow.
-I've used this for a couple years and have not seen an overtemperature warning.
+I've used this for a couple years and have not seen an overtemperature warnings.
 Of course, it pays to keep direct sunglight away from the iPad as much as possible, as well.

 This should give you a place to start with your design since you can pick up my SketchUp file and work from there to fit your installation.